beatriz-neto/Storing-and-Retrieving-Data-2021-2022/README.md

 | PeriodOfSales    | TotalSales (euros)      | YearlyAverage (of the given period)       | MonthlyAverage (of the given period)     |
 |----------|----------------|--------------------| -------------|
 |01/2010 – 10/2021  |  XXXXX € | XXXXX € | XXXX € |

+4. Get the total sales/bookings/rents/deliveries by geographical location (city/country).

+5. List all the locations where products/services were sold, and the product has customer’s ratings (Yes, your ERD must consider that customers can give ratings).

+G. Your business process includes the generation of an INVOICE (the invoice in next page is just an example).
+Create two views to recreate the information on the INVOICE, one view for the head and totals, one view for the details.